-The program for supported admit students includes regularly scheduled, required appointments with an academic counselor (at least five such meetings) throughout the fall semester to monitor and assess progress in each class, discuss issues related to transitioning into college, discuss how to prepare for and take tests, give pre-registration advice, assist with selection of a second adviser, and review many other topics appropriate to the individual circumstances of each student.
+The program for supported admit students includes regularly scheduled, required appointments with an academic coach (at least five such meetings) throughout the fall semester to monitor and assess progress in each class, discuss issues related to transitioning into college, discuss how to prepare for and take tests, give pre-registration advice, assist with selection of a second adviser, and review many other topics appropriate to the individual circumstances of each student.

 While receiving the additional support described herein, supported admit students carry a typical course load of 12-16 credits during the first semester and are in no way distinguishable from their peers in the classroom.
 Upon completion of one semester in good academic standing, the student is no longer considered a supported admit.